-We see that almost only unfavorable influences are presented (red arrows).
-Besides three black arrows (influences considered ambivalent) the patients express only worldwide regulations and the government which could reduce problems in the future (green lines with a small circle).
+regulations and the government which could reduce problems in the future (green lines with a small circle).

-To reduce complexity in the causal network too we can draw only those arrows which are supported by at least two (or more) text units.
-If we define the minimum number of sentences as 2 then the following fig. 18 results:
+In order to reduce complexity in the causal network as well, we can draw only those arrows which are supported by at least two (or more) text units.
+If we define the minimum number of sentences as 2, then the following figure 17 results:

-Fig. 17: Influence relations on problems_future according the patients, founded on at least two texts.
-Pollution, genetic manipulation and as a effect of this interference with nature leads to more problems in the future, which is assessed as negative (red arrows).
-Beside this life prolongation can also lead to problems in the future which is seen as an ambivalent influence (black arrow).
+Fig. 17: Influence relations relating to problems\future according the patients, founded on at least two texts.
+Pollution, genetic manipulation and as an effect of this, interference with nature leads to more problems in the future, which is assessed as negative (red arrows).
+Beside this, life prolongation can also lead to problems in the future which is seen as an ambivalent influence (black arrow).

-As in the linguistic network we can also navigate through the whole net in order to enlarge the graph.
+As in the linguistic network, we can also navigate through the whole net in order to enlarge the graph.

-Fig. 18: A larger causal net based on the variable problems_future where each causal assumption is supported by at least two text units.
-Here we also see a positive influence relation in green colour.
+Fig. 18: A larger causal net based on the variable problems\future, where each causal assumption is supported by at least two text units.
+Here we also see a positive influence relation in green color.
 World wide regulations can reduce pollution (where the reduction of the variables is indicated by a small circle).

-Besides proceeding from problems (problem future) to their assumed causes (see above) we can also take the reverse path and proceed from measures to their assumed consequences.
+In addition to proceeding from problems (problem future) to their assumed causes (see above), we can also take the reverse path and proceed from measures to their assumed consequences.
 So we can ask how the government may influence the situation: